tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.layers.md

 *  <b>`reuse`</b>: whether or not the layer and its variables should be reused.
 To be able to reuse the layer scope must be given.
-*  <b>`variables_collections`</b>: optional list of collections for all the variables or a dictionay containing a different list of collection per variable.
+*  <b>`variables_collections`</b>: optional list of collections for all the variables or a dictionary containing a different list of collection per variable.
 *  <b>`outputs_collections`</b>: collection to add the outputs.
 *  <b>`trainable`</b>: If `True` also add variables to the graph collection `GraphKeys.TRAINABLE_VARIABLES` (see tf.Variable).